 A qualified lead is determined by the company’s lead qualification process.
 This process analyzes which actions a prospect takes that show intention to purchase.
 A lead scoring process is employed to categorize prospects from the least likely to buy to the more serious ones.
 Ideally, sales, marketing, and quality assurance teams collaborate to determine which qualities a prospect must have and the actions he should take in order to move on to the next stage of the sales process.

 While the exact definition of a sales-qualified lead may vary according to a company’s criteria in determining what a qualified lead is and what is not, as well as what it is selling and who you’re selling to, the BANT criteria is generally used.
-BANT is acronym for Budget, Authority, Need, and Timeframe/Timeline/Time.
+BANT is an acronym for Budget, Authority, Need, and Timeframe/Timeline/Time.

 The BANT System